Chapter 4

 material as the faster grouping strikes and precedes the slower

 grouping.
-The vast amount of radiation and energetic particles
+The vast amount of radiation and energetic particles,

 emitted in the form of a massive flash during